 - Feed with half-strength water-soluble fertilizer after the first true leaves appear.
 IMPORTANT: If the seed-starting mix you bought includes fertilizer, go easy or skip this step.
 Overfertilized baby plants can stress out and even die.
 If using unfertilized mix, plan to feed at half-strength twice during the plants’ indoor growing period.

 - They will grow fast now, and this is when you must transplant if you sowed in “community pots” or they’ll become overcrowded.

 - Don’t water with cold water; and never douse.
 Mist, with tepid water, or use a device whose spout delivers gently.
 I’ve known people to use everything from a houseplant watering can with a very narrow spout to a discarded soda bottle with one of those pop-up tops.
-Some systems, such as APS, have wick-like mats beneath the cells that draw up moisture.
+Some systems have wick-like mats beneath the cells that draw up moisture.

 - Turn on the fan, on low, not right next to the plants but so they feel it a little bit.
 This helps strengthen them, like young trees whose trunks grow stronger in the wind.
 Air movement also helps prevent deadly fungal diseases like damping off.